Bonus content: Cloud bill optimization checklist

 Deciding on a path with limited information

-In recent trends, we have seen many companies that are migrating from the cloud back to on-premises, citing better cost control as their primary reason.
-Migration generates costs as well – from planning and data egress to re-aligning your service continuity and disaster recovery plan.
+Recently, we have seen many companies that are migrating from the cloud back to on-premises, citing better cost control as their primary reason.
+But migration generates costs as well – from planning and data egress to re-aligning your service continuity and disaster recovery plan.

-A migration from cloud to on-premises affects your ability to innovate and quickly respond to change, coming at a steep price.
+A migration from the cloud to on-premises affects your ability to innovate and quickly respond to change and comes at a steep price.

 Consider this scenario: